Constructions of MDS symbol-pair codes with minimum distance seven or eight: Constructions of MDS Symbol-Pair Codes

 \section{Constructions of MDS Symbol-Pair Codes}

 In this section, we propose three new classes of MDS symbol-pair codes from repeated-root cyclic codes by analyzing the solutions of certain equations over $\mathbb{F}_{p}$.
-Firstly, for length $n=4p$, one derives a class of MDS symbol-pair codes with $d_{p}=7$.
-In addition, for $n=5p$, two classes of MDS symbol-pair codes with minimum symbol-pair distance seven and eight are presented respectively.
+Firstly, for length $5p$, two classes of MDS symbol-pair codes with minimum symbol-pair distance $7$ or $8$ are constructed respectively.
+In addition, for $n=4p$, we derive a class of MDS symbol-pair codes with $d_{p}=7$.